Esc

 +--ro out-errors? yang:counter32

-ydk-py (archived) — Cisco’s YANG Development Kit was the most ambitious attempt at this problem.
-It generated full Python SDKs from YANG models — complete class hierarchies with methods for CRUD operations.
-The project is now archived and no longer maintained.
-Worth noting because it demonstrates both the value and the difficulty of auto-generating SDKs from YANG: the generated code was correct but the maintenance burden across hundreds of models and firmware versions was unsustainable.
+ydk-py (archived) — Cisco’s YANG Development Kit generated full Python SDKs from YANG models — complete class hierarchies with CRUD methods.
+Now archived.
+The generated code was correct but maintaining it across hundreds of models and firmware versions was unsustainable.

-Here’s where YANG gets complicated in practice.
-The same physical interface — GigabitEthernet1 on a Cisco IOS XE device — looks different depending on which YANG model family you query.
+The same physical interface — GigabitEthernet1 on a Cisco IOS XE device — returns different JSON depending on which YANG model family you query.
 Three families coexist on the same device:

 Same device.
 Same physical interface.
 Three different JSON structures.